dhiwinsamrich/GUI-Programming/README.md

 **DAY - 5**

+13. **Hangman Game GUI**
+    - Develops a graphical version of the classic Hangman game, allowing users to guess letters to uncover a hidden word within a limited number of attempts.

+14. **Image Editor**
+    - Creates a GUI-based image editing tool, providing features such as cropping, resizing, applying filters, and adding text or annotations to images.

+15. **Markdown Editor**
+    - Implements a graphical Markdown editor, enabling users to write and edit Markdown-formatted text with live preview and syntax highlighting features.

+**DAY - 6**

 -- *(More projects to come)*  --
    - Stay tuned for additional GUI programming projects to be added to this repository.
 There's always more to explore and create in the world of GUI development!